 Headed to Greece?
 We have some great travel resources to help you with your trip.
 First read our guide to planning a trip to Greece, which covers visas, budgets, vaccines, and much more.

 Since you’ll be spending time in Athens, check out our Athens Instagram Guide, the best Athens day trips, and our complete Athens hotel guide.
 We also have Athens safety tips so your trip can be hassle-free.
-We are currently working on our mega-post of things to do in Athens as well as our itineraries, so stay tuned!
+We are currently working on our mega-post of things to do in Athen and our itineraries, stay tuned!

 We publish new content about the Balkans almost every day!
 For more information about traveling to Greece and the Balkans, bookmark our Greece and Balkan travel pages so you can find out what’s new before your trip.